Colorado Scenic Byways Map

 Discover Leadville -- our gem high above the clouds in the Colorado Rocky Mountains.
 Passengers ride along the old Denver, South Park Pacific and Colorado Southern Railroad line to the Continental Divide.

-CAMP IN HISTORIC LEADVILLE, CO.
+CAMP IN HISTORIC LEADVILLE.
 Big Rigs Welcome!
 RV hookup sites with cable TV.
-Clean modern restrooms.
+Modern restrooms.
+The RV Corral is open all year: Daily, weekly, monthly rates.
+5 grassy tent sites.
 Passport America Park.
-Corral open all year.
-Daily, weekly, monthly rates.
-5 grassy tent sites.

 More Activities & Information